FREQUENTLY ASKED QUESTIONS

 When is the application deadline?

-When are recipients notified and when are funds disbursed?
+When are funds disbursed?

 How will I receive my scholarship money?